o-ran-sc/it-dep/servicemanager-preload/README.md

 as the URL where my-rApp-id is the rApp id of in the rApp Manager.
 The name my-rApp-id has to match the regex shown above.

 It is required to name the capture group in this YAML config file.
-The capture group name is used by Service Manager when creating a Kong Request Transformerplugin.
+The capture group name is used by Service Manager when creating a Kong Request Transformer plugin.
 We can specify multiple capture groups in a URL if there are multiple path parameters in the API path.

-We create a Kong Request Transformer plugin with the following .data[].config.replace, as in the following example curl and abridged response.
+We create a Kong Request Transformer plugin with .data[].config.replace, as in the following example curl with abridged response.

 ```sh
 curl -X GET http://oran-nonrtric-kong-admin.nonrtric.svc.cluster.local:8001/plugins